 SCH_NRAFjs(r) is the school-level nonresponse adjustment factor for replicate r,

-STU_NRAFjk(r) is the student-level nonresponse adjustment factor for replicate r,
+STU_NRAFjsk(r) is the student-level nonresponse adjustment factor for replicate r,

 SCH_TRIMjs is the school-level weight trimming adjustment factor, and

-STU_TRIMjk is the student-level weight trimming adjustment factor.
+STU_TRIMjsk is the student-level weight trimming adjustment factor.

 Specific school and student nonresponse adjustment factors were calculated separately for each replicate, thus the use of the index (r), and applied to the replicate student base weights.
-Computing separate school and student nonresponse adjustment factors for each replicate is generally known as replicating the school and student nonresponse adjustment factors.
-This allows resulting variances from the use of the final student replicate weights reflect components of variance due to the school and student nonresponse adjustments.
+Computing separate school and student nonresponse adjustment factors for each replicate is generally known as replicating the school and student nonreponse adjustment factors.
+This allows resulting variances from the use of the final student replicate weights to reflect components of variance due to the school and student nonresponse adjustments.

 School and student weight trimming adjustments were not replicated, that is, not calculated separately for each replicate.
-Instead each replicate used the school and student trimming adjustment factors derived for the full sample.
+Instead, each replicate used the school and student trimming adjustment factors derived for the full sample.
 Statistical theory for replicating trimming adjustments under the jackknife approach has not been developed in the literature.
 Due to the absence of a statistical framework and since relatively few school and student weights in NAEP require trimming, the weight trimming adjustments were not replicated.